 Usually, you need to backwash a sand filter once a month, but you can check the pressure gauge first.

-- When the pressure gauge shows the rise of 8 to 10 psi (pounds per square inch), it means you have to backwash the filter.
+- When the pressure gauge shows a rise of 8 to 10 psi (pounds per square inch), it means you have to backwash the filter.
 This measurement indicates that your filter is clogged.

 (You may also like these: Captivating Swimming Pool Decoration Ideas to Beautify Your Pool)